Ethernet: Fundamentals

 - VLAN Identifier (VID).
 The values 1 through 4094 can be used to specify the target VLAN.
 A zero indicates that no VLAN is specified, identical to the absence of a C-TAG except for the effects of the PCP and DEI.
 The maximum value, 4095, is reserved for the switch.

-Together, these are inserted between the source address and the EtherType.
-There are encoded in the following bitfield:
+Together, these are inserted between the source address and the EtherType, encoded with the following bitfield (bytes are transmitted bit one first):

 If we start with our original example frame: